kenatiod/MUT/Understanding Machine Understanding.md

 ### 5.2 -- Training Data, Environments and Interactive Learning

-The previous section **5.1** outlined the key dimensions and capabilities that the Multifaceted Understanding Test Tool aims to evaluate, spanning areas like language comprehension, reasoning, knowledge integration, embodied perception, social intelligence, metacognition and more.
+The previous section **5.1** outlined the important dimensions and capabilities that the Multifaceted Understanding Test Tool aims to evaluate, spanning areas like language comprehension, reasoning, knowledge integration, embodied perception, social intelligence, metacognition and more.
 As discussed, probing these diverse facets of machine understanding will require constructing targeted evaluations that go beyond simplistic pattern matching or lookup-based tasks.

 Many of the proposed tests involve presenting the AI system with rich, contextual prompts and scenarios that demand flexible integration of knowledge, adherence to pragmatic norms, and grounded reasoning about the world.
 Implementing these components of the MUTT will necessitate curating diverse, high-quality training data and developing interactive environments that support the acquisition of relevant skills.

 #### 5.2.1 -- Data Quality and Diversity